-AHRC 5305 Case Management (3:3:3:0:0) Review of the case management process, including case finding, service coordination, and client advocacy.
+AHRC 5305 Case Management (3:3:0,0) Review of the case management process, including case finding, service coordination, and client advocacy.
 Discussion of the planning process to maximize personal independence, and the role of the rehabilitation counseling process in the identification and use of community resources.
 The role of computer technology in case load management, functional assessment, job matching, etc. Emphasis is placed on the rehabilitation counseling professional as part of an interdisciplinary team.
 The role, functions, and utilization of other professionals, particularly rehabilitation professionals such as occupational therapists, physical therapists, communication disorders specialists, etc, will be explored.
+ISBN-10: 1285173228

-ISBN-10: 049500488X; ISBN-13: 9780495004882 the impact of the disability experience from the perspective of the rehabilitation counseling services consumer.
+AHRC 5306 Psycho-Social Aspects of Disability (3:3:0,0) Exploration of the psychological and social aspects of disability, with particular emphasis on the impact of the disability experience from the perspective of the rehabilitation counseling services consumer.
 The implications of each disorder on the client's personal, social and occupational functioning will be addressed.
 Special attention is given to psychological disorders on treatment planning, counseling and rehabilitation.
-ISBN: 978-1-4164-0238-1; ISBN-13: 978-1-4164-0372-2
+ISBN-13: 9780398086121; ISBN-10:0826106021